APPLICATION STRATEGY 2017: Colorado Deer

-The seasons on the eastern plains are different than the western slopes.
+The seasons on the eastern plains whitetail hunts are different than western Colorado’s mule deer seasons.
 The dates are also completely different.
-See the above season section on mule deer for information about the eastern Colorado seasons.
+You can check out the season dates for eastern plains whitetail units here.

 The only additional feature regarding seasons for the whitetail licenses is the season choice licenses ending in S2-R. The season choice classification is available in some of the eastern plains units and allows the license holder to hunt every season offered in that unit, with any of the weapon types, until a buck is harvested.
 This is actually a great option for someone that has the ability to make return trips to hunt during the various seasons.

 goHUNT’s hit list units for trophy Colorado whitetail deer in 2017